Saurabhkr952/Observability/prometheus/readme.md

 ---

-- The 'prometheus.yaml' available in this repository has labels:
+- The `prometheus.yaml` available in this repository has labels.

 ```yaml
 matchLabels: